CrowdsourcingKC/crowdsourcingshortcut/README.md

 ## Blog Post

-I wrote a blog post about this project if you'd like to read about it... (coming soon)
+I wrote a blog post about this project if you'd like to read about it... https://medium.com/the-documentarian-planetarium/7-reasons-why-i-am-open-sourcing-my-ebook-about-the-future-of-work-e856023cf1a